Preston & Steve: "I Bleed for Preston & Steve" blood drive

 This annual blood drive is hosted by Preston & Steve in coordination with the American Red Cross.
 The event typically attracts a very large crowd, and various promotional items and free concert tickets are often given out.
-The 2011 (6th annual) blood drive collected a total of 1,174 units of blood, and gives them a 6-year total of 6,409 units.
+The 2011 blood drive, the sixth annual drive, collected a total of 1,174 units of blood, and gives them a 6-year total of 6,409 units.
 The 2016 (11th annual) drive collected a total of 1,297 units of blood.